SpaceWarpDev/SpaceWarp.Template/README.md

 For Windows users, batch scripts are included in the `scripts` folder to provide an easy way to build the project by simply double-clicking one of the configurations: `build-release.bat`, `build-debug.bat`, `build-deploy.bat` and `build-run.bat`.
 Otherwise you can use your IDE or the .NET CLI to build the project.

+### Building the UI project
+The **General mod project with UI** template includes a Unity project, which you can find in `YourMod/src/YourMod.Unity/YourMod.Unity`.

+To build the asset bundle needed to display the UI, open the project with Unity, make any desired changes to the UI in the `Assets/UI` folder, and then go to the top menu and click on `Assets->Build AssetBundles`.
+This will build all asset bundles into the `Assets/AssetBundles` folder.

+Next, copy the built bundle (the default name of the file is `yourproject_ui.bundle`) to the folder `YourMod/plugin_template/assets/bundles`.
+Now the C# project can be built as explained above.

+**Note:** You will need to repeat this process everytime you make changes to the UI files in Unity.

 ### swinfo.json